Coimbatore police say no presence of Lashkar-e-Tayiba terrorists found

 Pakistan plans to launch 1,000 terrorists to bleed India

-Further the Army too had recently said it received inputs about a possible terror attack in South India.
-Further the Army also said that it had found some abandoned boats at Sir Creek.
+Further, the Army too had recently said it received inputs about a possible terror attack in South India.
+The Army also said that it had found some abandoned boats at Sir Creek.

 Lt Gen S K Saini said that they had inputs that there may be a terror attack in the southern part of India.
 Some abandoned boats have been recovered from Sir Creek.
 We are taking measures to ensure that the designs of these elements and terrorists are stalled, he also said.

-The alert comes in the wake of the National Investigation Agency conducting investigations into an ISIS module case.
+The alert comes in the wake of the National Investigation Agency (NIA) conducting investigations into an ISIS module case.
 So far the NIA has registered 27 cases relating to the ISIS of which 18 are from South India.
-Further nearly 155 arrests have been made of which 58 are from South.
+Further, nearly 155 arrests have been made of which 58 are from the South.

-With the ISIS trying to spread its ideology, the National Investigation Agency has been conducting training sessions for the police officers of those states affected by the problem.
-An NIA official tells OneIndia that it is necessary to sensitise the police about the issue because in case of any issue, they are the first responders.
-They are being trained to monitor the social media, other online activities and also set traps.
+With the ISIS trying to spread its ideology, the NIA has been conducting training sessions for the police officers of those states affected by the problem.
+An NIA official tells OneIndia that it is necessary to sensitise the police about the issue because, in case of any issue, they are the first responders.
+They are being trained to monitor social media, other online activities and also set traps.